-One could, of course, adopt an alternative view that focuses on some Latin American virus, whose origin could be found in the common history of centuries as a Spanish colony, the distance from the rest of the world, or some other fateful common feature.
+One could, of course, adopt an alternative view that focuses on some Latin American virus whose origin lies in the common history of centuries as a Spanish colony, the distance from the rest of the world, or some other fateful common feature.
 Under this view, the Latin American dummy in cross-country regressions does indeed account for that unobserved structural feature.

-We believe that the series of studies in this volume show that there is enough cross-country and within-country variation in the macro policies adopted and the macroeconomic outcomes to enable us to disregard that view.
+We believe that the series of studies in Kehoe and Nicolini (2020) shows that there is enough cross-country and within-country variation in the macro policies adopted and the macroeconomic outcomes to enable us to disregard that view.
 Therefore, the lessons drawn from these experiences are not limited to the region.
 We now briefly discuss a few examples.

-The European debt crisis
+9.1 The European debt crisis